 - Stronger Bones

-The International Olympic Committee and the World Anti-Doping Agency have listed HGH as a performance enhancing substance and banned for use by athletes.
+The International Olympic Committee and the World Anti-Doping Agency have listed HGH as a performance-enhancing substance and banned it for use by athletes.

 Implications of Illegal Prescription

 Individuals caught using or in possession of HGH without proper medical authorization could end up in jail.
 A misdemeanor crime can lead to one year in incarceration.
-Felony can lead to five years in jail depending on circumstances
+A felony can lead to five years in jail depending on the circumstances